Abdul Razak Alhassan

-Abdul Razak Alhassan (born August 11, 1985) is a Ghanaian mixed martial artist who competes in the welterweight division of the UFC.
+Abdul Razak Alhassan (born August 11, 1985) is a Ghanaian mixed martial artist who competed in the welterweight division of the Ultimate Fighting Championship (UFC).
 A professional since 2013, he formerly fought in Bellator and Legacy Fighting Championship.

 Mixed martial arts career

 Early career

 After training and competing in judo for 22 years and earning his black belt, Alhassan transitioned to mixed martial arts.
 He made his professional debut in 2013, winning via TKO in just 25 seconds.
 Alhassan then compiled an overall record of 6–0 before being signed by the UFC.

 Ultimate Fighting Championship

 Alhassan made his promotional debut at UFC Fight Night: Mousasi vs. Hall 2 against Charlie Ward on November 19, 2016.
 He won via knockout 53 seconds into the first round and was awarded a Performance of the Night bonus.

 Alhassan then lost a split decision to Omari Akhmedov at UFC Fight Night: Gustafsson vs. Teixeira on May 28, 2017.

 Alhassan faced Sabah Homasi on December 2, 2017, at UFC 218, winning by TKO in the first round; some felt referee Herb Dean had stopped the fight prematurely.